pitt-cdm/digital-affordances/README.md

 1. To start, the team anchor should **Fork this repository,** using the button at the top right. ![location of fork button in github](github-fork-button.png)
 2. Once you have your own copy, go into your Settings...  ![location of settings button in github](github-settings.png)
 3. ... and **add your groupmates as collaborators**.
 (You'll need to ask for their usernames or email addresses.)![add collaborators, not teams](github-add-collaborators.png)
+4. Everyone else will need to check their email and accept the invitation.

 ### II.
 Do the work
 1. **Create a new file**, named for one of the five principles in Sorapure: numerical-representation.md, modularity.md, automation.md, variability.md, or transcoding.md